Titanic Museum Belfast, Northern Ireland

 • The Board of Trade Plan:

-“Holy Grail of Titanic memorabilia”!
-The plan was most expensive Titanic artefact sold at any auction.
-Its width is 33 ft. and was written with Indian ink.
-Those plans were ready to be examined at Wreck Commissioner’s Court of Inquiry to help any witness or person representing the Court and that was during the Inquiry.
-Exploring the plan, if you examine the cabins of the third class, you will notice that there was a great problem with the design.
-It is clear in the way the 3rd class passengers would use to the Boat Deck in case of danger.
+The most expensive Titanic artefact sold at any auction.
+Its width is 33 ft., and it was written in Indian ink.
+Those plans were ready to be examined at the Wreck Commissioner’s Court of Inquiry to help any witness or person representing the Court, and that was during the Inquiry.
+Exploring the plan, if you examine the cabins of the third class, you will notice a significant problem with the design.
+It is evident how the 3rd class passengers would use the Boat Deck in case of danger.

 • The Last Menu Served:

-Originally, the menu was among the possessions of a passenger who was on board of the Titanic.
+the Titanic the day it hit the iceberg.
+The Dodge Family was the first to own such a rare menu.
+Then they sold it to Rupert Hunt, the owner of Spareroom.com, and then Rupert loaned it Titanic Museum.
+Initially, the menu was among the possessions of a passenger who was on board the Titanic.
 It was for Ruth Dodge.
 Dent Ray, who was a ship steward, wrote a note on the backside of the menu to the Dodge family that says: “With compliments & best wishes from Frederic Dent Ray, 56 Palmer Park, Reading, Berks”.
-Ray was assured that the Dodge Family was from those who were on Titanic when it launched in its maiden voyage and they survived too.
-During the occurrence of the famous disaster, he was responsible for one of Titanic’s lifeboats that carried 30 children.
+Ray was assured that the Dodge Family was from those on Titanic when it launched in its maiden voyage, and they survived, too.
+During the famous disaster, he was responsible for one of Titanic’s lifeboats that carried 30 children.
 There were some instructions to be followed if such occasions happened—women and children were to be saved and put first on the lifeboats.
-However, Mr. Ray put Dr. Dodge, who had met Ray before, onboard just to give support to the children on it.
+However, Mr. Ray put Dr. Dodge, who had met Ray before, on board to support the children.
 Concerning Ruth Dodge, she was with her son on another lifeboat.

 The Tickets of Titanic’s First and Last Voyage: